 Michael got his undergraduate math degree from Harvard in 1999 and spent 17 years working in finance before returning to graduate studies in 2018 and completing a master's of data science at Harvard IACS in 2020.
 He is currently researching how to learn asteroid trajectories from large data sets of telescopic detections, and will be joining a project to simulate redox flow batteries.
 Michael has three young children and enjoys distance running and playing bridge and piano with his kids.
 In his younger days he placed 90th in the 2011 Boston Marathon in a time of 2:29:52.

-Danyun is a second-year Ph.D. student, and she is broadly interested in reinforcement learning and mathematical modeling.
+Danyun is a third-year Ph.D. student, and she is broadly interested in reinforcement learning and mathematical modeling.
 Currently, she is studying navigation problems via reinforcement learning.
 She obtained a bachelor's degree in Mathematics at the City University of Hong Kong in 2018, before completing a master's degree in Computational Science and Engineering at Harvard IACS in 2019.
 Danyun enjoys cycling, hiking, solving puzzles, and playing pool.

 Madelyn grew up primarily in Dayton, Ohio, and graduated from the University of Cincinnati in 2018 with bachelor's degrees in Astrophysics, Physics, and Mathematics.
 Madelyn wants to understand how microscopic (dis)order gives rise to macroscopic observables.
 As a graduate student, this means using discrete computational models to simulate continuous thin sheets; as an undergraduate, pursuing this interest meant studying theoretical axion particles as a dark matter candidate.